Your Customers Want To Build A Connection, Don’t Leave Them Out In The Cold

 Engage with your customers on social media, acknowledge the negative reviews and respond to them in a professional and timely manner, which shows you care about their concerns and the experience they had working with your company.
 In a study, 43.5% of millennials said they used social media to spread the word about their favorite product or brand.
 The more proactive you can be, both online and off, the better you’ll build a loyal customer base and drive further interest and engagement for your company.

 What it comes down to is empathy.
 We live in a time where the millennial generation makes up a large part of your customers.
 Unlike the generation before them, millennials are focused on problem solving and seeing things in a new light.
 If you’re not speaking to them, you’re missing out on a huge customer base.
-In today’s world, build relationships with your customers through:
+Understand the importance of building positive relationships with customers and, in today’s world, build these relationships with your customers through:

 - Creating a connection with your customers over the human experience